Mikkkkkkka/irislang/README.md

-# IRIS (Information Systems) — multi-module Kotlin project
+# IRIS (Information Systems) -- a programming language

-This is a starter multi-module project for your language:
+This is a starter multi-module project for the IRIS language:

 - `core` — shared types (AST, bytecode, diagnostics)
 - `parser` — lexer + parser -> AST